klaasnicolaas/Smarthome-homeassistant-config/README.md

 ## My House

 Curious about what kind of integrations I have in my Home Assistant system?
-[Check out this list][components].
+[Check out this list][components] (Last update: 9 November 2018).

 ## Apps to control